-(in thousands) April 29, 2012 January 29, 2012 2 Gross Accumulated Gross Accumulated Carrying Impairment Net Carrying Carrying Impairment Net Carrying Amount Loss Amount Amount Loss Amount In-process research and development \$47,470 \$ (3,170) \$ 44,300 \$12,370 \$ (2,470) \$ 9,900 Total indefinite-lived intangible assets \$47,470 \$ (3,170) \$ 44,300 \$12,370 \$ (2,470) \$ 9,900
+(in thousands) July 29, 2012 January 29, 2012 Gross Carrying Amount Accumulated Impairment Loss Net Carrying Amount Gross Carrying Amount Accumulated Impairment Loss Net Carrying Amount In-process research and development \$ 47,470 \$ (3,170) \$ 44,300 \$ 12,370 \$ (2,470) \$ 9,900 Total indefinite-lived intangible assets \$ 47,470 \$ (3,170) \$ 44,300 \$ 12,370 \$ (2,470) \$ 9,900

 The Company reviews indefinite-lived intangible assets for impairment annually or whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Recoverability of indefinite-lived intangible assets is measured by comparing the carrying amount of the asset to the future discounted cash flows the asset is expected to generate.
-Acquired in-process research and development was tested for impairment as of November 30, 2011, the date of the Company's annual impairment review.
-The Company concluded that the fair value of the remaining acquired in-process research and development exceeded the carrying value and no impairment existed.
+Acquired in-process research and development was tested for impairment on a non-recurring basis in the accompanying consolidated financial statements using Level 3 inputs.

-During the first three months of fiscal year 2013, acquired indefinite-lived intangible assets increased by approximately \$35.1 million due to the acquisition of Gennum.
+During the first six months of fiscal year 2013, acquired indefinite-lived intangible assets increased by approximately \$35.1 million due to the acquisition of Gennum.